dchaploeb/dotfiles/README.md

 tweaks to this to come, but it's a working feature (and should be adaptable to any Chromium-based browser that supports application shortcuts).

 This now also creates the Brave profiles if needed.
-It does something unsupporteds to make this work-- it edits the Brave "LocalState" file in a minor way.
+It does something unsupported to make this work-- it edits the Brave "LocalState" file in a minor way.
 If someone can suggest a supported way to make sure that a profile with a particular name exists on a newly-installed system without creating it manually, I'm all ears.